Proudly Canadian

 Appreciation Potential: Historical Trends & Projections

-Houses outperform condos in long-term appreciation: Over the past 20 years, Toronto freehold houses appreciated approximately 6% annually compared to condos at 4% annually.
-The key difference?
+Historically, houses outperform condos — but the gap is narrowing in this correction.
+Over the past 20 years, Toronto freehold houses appreciated approximately 6% annually compared to condos at 4% annually.
+The key driver?
 Land scarcity.
+Toronto cannot create more lots in established neighbourhoods.

 10-Year ROI Projection (2026-2035)